WABA Member: 2010

 Successful appeal to the High Court of Australia for Forrest & Forrest Pty Ltd concerning mining lease applications over the Minderoo Pastoral lease (Forrest & Forrest Pty Ltd v Wilson HCA 30) (led by AJ Myers QC).

-Obtaining mining leases and project critical infrastructure licences and access for iron ore, gold, base materials and specialty mineral projects, including land access for FMG’s 70mtpa mines at the Solomon Hub, WSM’s Kwinana operations, and AGPL’s Balline Garnet project.
+Obtaining mining leases and project critical infrastructure licences and access for iron ore, gold, base materials and specialty mineral projects, including land access for FMG’s 70mtpa mines at the Solomon Hub, WSM’s Kwinana operations, AGPL’s Balline Garnet project, VRX’s Arrowsmith and Muchea silica projects and Hawthorn/Gel’s Anglo Saxon gold project.

-Numerous company takeover and reconstruction matters in the Federal Court with $8 billion+ in cumulative deal value.
-These include the first solvent reconstructions in WA in two of Barrick Group’s $700m+ corporate reorganizations (2016 and 2017, unled) and the first ever scheme of arrangement for the takeover of a foreign incorporated, ASX-listed, company (Redcliffe Resources, 2016, unled).
+Numerous company takeover and reconstruction matters in the Supreme Court of Western Australia, Supreme Court of Victoria and Federal Court of Australia with $29 billion+ in cumulative deal value.
+These include the first solvent reconstructions in WA in three of Barrick Group’s $700m+ corporate reorganizations (2016, 2017 and 2018, unled) and the first ever scheme of arrangement for the takeover of a foreign incorporated, ASX-listed, company (Redcliffe Resources, 2016, unled).

-Advising listed public companies on corporate control issues, ASX listing rules, disclosure and other corporate governance issues, acting on curative relief applications under s 1322 of the Corporations Act 2001 and acting in market misconduct and continuous disclosure cases.
+Advising listed public companies on corporate control issues, ASX listing rules, Takeovers Panel matters, disclosure and other corporate governance issues, acting on curative relief applications under s 1322 of the Corporations Act 2001 and acting in market misconduct and continuous disclosure cases.

 Advising on complex contractual and statutory interpretation issues.